NguyenDucTuan27/silicon-wafers/README.md

 # silicon-wafers

-This code was created in 2021 for the "Design and Analyze Algorithms Course"
+This code was created in 2021 for the "Design and Analyze Algorithms Course".

+The problem is silicon Wafers.

 TIME COMPLEXITY: